EMERGENCY SERVICE

 Watch for multiple slow drains throughout your home, gurgling toilets, sewage odors in your yard or basement, wet spots or sinkholes above the sewer line, and frequent backups despite clearing individual drains.
 If you notice any of these, call (716) 253-1527.
 A video camera inspection pinpoints the exact problem.

 Yes, we provide 24/7 emergency service for sewer backups and failures.
 Sewage in your home is unsanitary and can't wait.
 Call (716) 253-1527 immediately.
-We prioritize emergency calls and often respond the same day to assess and begin repairs.
+We prioritize emergency calls so we can assess the situation and explain the next repair step.

 In Erie County, the most common causes are tree root intrusion into pipe joints, aging clay or cast iron pipes that crack and collapse, ground settling causing bellied or offset pipes, and freeze damage from harsh winters.
 Flushing wipes or grease accelerates deterioration.
 Most failures occur in pipes over 40 years old.